 Choice of Law and Venue.

 This Agreement shall be interpreted and enforced in all respects under the laws of the State of Florida, United States as applicable to contracts to be performed entirely within Florida.

 Who’s running the show?

 Another question with Search Encrypt is that there isn’t much information about the company.
 The contact page shows an address in Cyprus and the legal venue is Florida (United States).
-The developer for the Search Encrypt Firefox extension is “SearchIncognito” – with a history of other “private search” extensions:
+The developer for the Search Encrypt Firefox extension (no longer listed) is “SearchIncognito” – with a history of other “private search” extensions:

 How does Search Encrypt make money?

 Like some other private search engines, Search Encrypt makes money through affiliates, as they explain here:

 In some circumstances, we may append an affiliate code to certain sites linked to our Search Encrypt product, either directly or through search results delivered to you.
 In doing so, we may collect a small commission in connection with your activity, but do not pass any of your personally identifiable information to any such third party sites.